Glat0s/custom_d_fine-deimv2-face/README.md

 - for Torch version, AMP is used when Half flag is true, but if FLOPs are the same for fp32 and fp16 - I see AMP being a little slower during inference.
 - is not used for OpenVINO, as it automatically picks precision

 Dynamic input means that during inference, we cut black paddings from letterbox.
-I don't recommend using it with D-FINE as accuracy degrades too much.
+I don't recommend using it with D-FINE as accuracy degrades too much (probably because absolute Positional Encoding of pathces)

 ## Inference
 Use inference classes in `src/infer`.
 Currently available: